nhuphan2155/SQL-Olympics-data-analysis/README.md

 The raw dataset was downloaded from https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results/data

-I used PostgreSQL and imported the CSV files to a SQL Database in my local machine to carry forward with the analysis.
+I used PostgreSQL, designed schema, created table and imported the CSV files to a SQL Database in my local machine to carry forward with the analysis.

+I've used various SQL techniques such as JOIN, WITH...AS, WHERE, GROUP BY, ORDER BY, DENSE_RANK, COALESCE, CROSSTAB (PIVOT TABLE)